sam-goodwin/eventual/website/docs/guide/activity.md

 });
 ```

-This will cause the workflow to wait for the token to be completed or failed before moving on to the next step.
+This will cause the workflow to wait for the token to be succeeded or failed before moving on to the next step.

 ### `sendActivitySuccess`